1 Oct 2017 to 30 Sep 2019

-Over the course of the two-year project, we critically examined our training and CPD for professional development for public engagement with research.
-We looked across the literature and assembled an Advisory Group of critical friends made up of academic staff from the University of Bath and beyond and providers of public engagement training.
+Over the course of the two-year project, we critically examined our training and professional development for public engagement with research.
+In year one we looked across the literature and assembled an Advisory Group of critical friends made up of academic staff from the University of Bath and beyond and providers of public engagement training.

-Key learning from this work is available in Featherstone, H. and Owen D. (2018) Continuous Professional Development for Public Engagement.
+Learning from this examination is available in Featherstone, H. and Owen D. (2018) Continuous Professional Development for Public Engagement.
 University of Bath

 the issues associated with professional development for public engagement are not unique to public engagement training – there is a wider culture of resistance to formal professional development within universities which disadvantages CPD for public engagement

 professional development is more than just training - people are less tuned into training opportunities in general and perhaps have a limited view of what counts as training as a result of the culture around CPD at universities.
 This means significant interventions may not be reported as ‘training’ in surveys such as Factors Affecting Public Engagement survey

 it’s about the learner, not the intervention - we need to put the learner first in our training interventions through involvement in developing activities, assessing and surfacing their existing skills, knowledge and behaviours from other non-public engagement work, and evaluating the impact of the intervention on their broader professional development and career aspirations